edwig/CXHibernate/README.md

 * Following of associations
 * Derived classes in a one-table strategy
 * Derived tables in their own tables

-The following are not yet working / done

 * Documentation

 For more features, see the file "Roadmap.txt"